10up/WP-Minions/readme.md

    caution.

-2. `WP_MINIONS_CLIENT_CLASS` - You can also alter the Client class used to send jobs to Gearman.
+2. `WP_MINIONS_CLIENT_CLASS` - You can also alter the Client class used to send jobs to your job queue.
 It should match the interface of `\WpMinions\Client`.

 3. `WP_MINIONS_WORKER_CLASS` - Similarly you can alter the Worker class used